alash3al/wsify/README.md

 ==========

 ### (1)- How can a client/device connect to the websocket service?
-> by simple connecting to the following endpoint `ws://your.wsify.service:port/subscribe`
+> by simply connecting to the following endpoint `ws://your.wsify.service:port/subscribe`

 ### (2)- How can a client subscribe to a certain channel(s)/topic(s)?
 > after connecting to the main websocket service `/subscribe`, you can send a simple json payload `commands` to ask wsify to `subscribe`/`unsubscribe` you to/from any channel/topic you want!